kashodiya/my-open-webui/README.md

 ### Use your VPC!
 - Find out your VPC Id using this command aws ec2 describe-vpcs
-- Chance vpc_id in terraform\terraform.tfvars.json to your VPC
+- Change vpc_id in terraform\terraform.tfvars.json to your VPC

 ### Ensure you have Internet Gateway associated with VPC
 - Check if you already have Internet Gateway using this command: